linjmeyer/sinker/README.md

 # Sink

-A tool for syncronizing secrets managers with Kubernetes secrets.
+A tool for synchronizing secrets managers with Kubernetes secrets.

 **Status:** Proof of concept